What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of financial analysts is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of financial analysts is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.

 A growing range of financial products and the need for in-depth knowledge of geographic regions are expected to lead to strong employment growth.